Foysal87/sbnltk/README.md

 I will release a trainer module soon.

 ## When will full version come?
 Very soon.
-We are working on paper for security issue and improvement our modules.
+We are working on paper and improvement our modules.
 It will be released sequentially.

 ## About accuracy
 Accuracy can be varied for the different datasets.
 We measure our model with random datasets but small scale.
 As human resources for this project are not so large.